Employee onboarding in foreign subsidiaries: 7 steps for success

 2. Assign a Mentor or Buddy: Assigning a mentor or buddy to new employees can help them feel supported and connected from the start.
 The mentor or buddy should be someone who has been with the company for a while and can answer questions and provide guidance on navigating the company’s culture and operations.
 Consider assigning a Mentor from the Headquarters for key positions.

-5. Use Technology: Technology can play a critical role in the onboarding process for foreign subsidiaries.
+6. Use Technology: Technology can play a critical role in the onboarding process for international subsidiaries.
 Virtual onboarding platforms and video conferencing tools can help connect new employees with their team and provide access to the resources and information they need.

-7. Continuous Improvement: Companies should regularly review and assess their onboarding process in foreign subsidiaries to identify areas for improvement.
+8. Continuous Improvement: Companies should regularly review and assess their onboarding process in international subsidiaries to identify areas for improvement.
 This can help ensure that the process remains relevant and effective in supporting new employees as they start their journey with the company.

 Do you want to create high-quality e-learning courses with PowerPoint?